Dr. Melanie Spence

 Mariah Fowler, BS

-Mariah graduated from The University of Texas at Dallas in 2013 with a bachelor's degree in Psychology.
-She is currently working toward her master's degree in Psychological Sciences at The University of Texas at Dallas.
-Following graduation in 2016, she plans to pursue a doctoral degree in Psychological Sciences with a focus on developmental psychology.
-Mariah hopes to work in the field of developmental research in the future.
-Her research interests include face-processing in infancy, infant-caregiver attachment, language development, and personality development.
-Mariah is currently managing the Infant Learning Project Lab under the supervision of Dr. Melanie Spence and is beginning to develop her master's thesis.
+Mariah graduated from The University of Texas at Dallas in 2013 with a bachelor’s degree in Psychology.
+She is currently working toward her master’s degree in Psychological Sciences at The University of Texas at Dallas.
+Following graduation in May 2016, she plans to pursue a doctoral degree in Psychological Sciences with a focus on developmental psychology.
+Her research interests include infant cognition and perception, facial and speech processing, and infant-caregiver attachment.

 Why Babies Like our Lab!